lucasmodrich/lucasmodrich.github.io/_posts/2012-05-27-princes-island-ferry.md

 So after a pleasant afternoon on Princes Island we grab another ferry back to Istanbul.
 The ferry trip is an experience in itself - almost a floating Grand Bazaar.
 There are people trying to sell everything to you.
 One guy in particular has mastered the art and commands the audience well - and converts his performance into multiple sales.

 His sales performance is comedic and grand.
 He wouldn't be out of place as the ring leader of a circus.
 First item is a retractable walking stick.
-He pulls it from his bag and extends it, and waits... "ooohh" he crys and the audience follow.
+He pulls it from his bag and extends it, and waits... "ooohh" he cry's and the audience follow.
 Next he walks around using the stick demonstrating just how good it is.
 But wait..
 It also has suspension built in. "ooohh" the crowd cry.
-But wait it also has a compas built in. "oooohhh" the crowd cry with applause.
+But wait it also has a compass built in. "oooohhh" the crowd cry with applause.
 Also it has a small torch which he turns on and off to demonstrate. "ooooohhhh" the crowd cry again with further dramatic applause.
 Finally he collapses the walking stick back - so simple, so easy. "oooohhh" the crowd cry.
 And for the finale...
 Now with the walking stick fully collapsed, he swings it over his shoulder and scratches his back.
 The crowd erupt with laughter and cheers.
 "How much you pay?"...
 "10TL..
 This is all."

 Moments later he is flooded by people waving their 10TL notes at him.
 He has easily made his days pay with this crowd.